 Policy Compliance and Enforcement

-School policies regulating the use and possession of commercial tobacco products, including electronic delivery devices often contain punitive measures for student violations.2 The use of penalizing and punitive disciplinary approaches in response to using or possessing tobacco or vapor products often intensifies health inequities and fails to address the mental, emotional and behavioral health complications that connect with substance use and addiction.
-Substance violations leading to suspensions increase student absenteeism, worsen achievement gaps, while also ignoring the root cause of substance use.3 Rather, school personnel, enforcement officials, parents, and guardians can help students to maintain close connections to the school and its emotional care and health support services, while also adopting tobacco-free school policies that encourage healthy environments.
+School policies regulating the use and possession of commercial tobacco products, including electronic delivery devices, often contain punitive measures for student violations.2 The use of penalizing and punitive disciplinary approaches in response to using or possessing tobacco or vapor products often intensifies health inequities and fails to address the mental, emotional and behavioral health complications that connect with substance use and addiction.
+Substance violations leading to suspensions increase student absenteeism and worsen achievement gaps while also ignoring the root cause of substance use.3 Rather, school personnel, enforcement officials, parents and guardians can help students to maintain close connections to the school and its emotional care and health support services while also adopting tobacco-free school policies that encourage healthy environments.

 Frequently Asked Questions

 Why should my school adopt a comprehensive tobacco‐free and vape-free policy?